maru801/jellyfin-scripts/README.md

 ### THIS SCRIPT WILL ERASE ALL JPG FILES THAT DON'T MATCH A VIDEO FILE NAME IN THE SAME LINKED DIRECTORIES.
 Don't lose your stored images by accident.

+Except for thumbnail jpg files, the script will not delete any other jpg files that Jellyfin uses as metadata (folder, backdrop, cover, etc.).

 Notes on why I created this:
   - I manually delete files a lot on my server.
 I sometimes forget to delete the related metadata files that Jellyfin and Jellyscrub place in my libraries.
   - These left-over metadata files are useless, take up space, and stick around forever unless I find and delete them.